Nedbank: History

 In July 1969, a decision to sell the remaining 20 percent was agreed too and the company became 100% South African-owned after the Mees en Hope Groep NV received payment for its remaining shares between August 1969 and 1 June 1970.
 The South African counterpart was completely independent.
 The Dutch counterpart of the bank no longer exists.
 Syfrets SA and Boland Bank listed on the Johannesburg Stock Exchange in 1969.
 In 1971, NBSA changed its name to Nedbank.

 Nedbank Group formed from the merger of Syfrets SA, Union Acceptances and Nedbank in 1973.
 In 1986, Old Mutual became the major shareholder (53%) of Nedbank.

 In 1992, Syfrets, UAL Merchant Bank, and Nedbank Investment Bank Division merged to become Nedcor Investment Bank (NIB).
 Old Mutual, Nedcor's holding company, was demutualised and listed on the London Stock Exchange in 1999.

 The new Nedcor Group was formed on 1 January 2003, combining Nedcor, BoE, Nedcor Investment Bank, and Cape of Good Hope Bank into one legal entity.
 The Nedcor Group was renamed the Nedbank Group on 6 May 2005.

 In August 2009, Nedbank acquired the 49.9% of Imperial Bank South Africa that it did not own, so Imperial Bank South Africa is wholly owned by Nedbank.

 In October 2014, Nedbank acquired a 20% stake in Ecobank, converting its $285 million claim in Ecobank into equity.

+In October 2025, Nedbank received approval, without conditions, to acquire uMhlanga-based fintech iKhokha.
+The acquisition was part of Nedbank's strategy to expand its support for SMEs, and the bank confirmed it would run iKhokha as standalone subsidiary.
+The acquisition was worth R1.65 billion.